xding78/Sharing/glossary_draft.rst

 .. _Consortium Blockchain:

 - **Consortium Blockchain**: is a blockchain, where a pre-selected set of nodes handles consensus process.
 It is also called permissioned blockchain network that can be a hybrid model built between trusted entity model of private blockchains and low trust provided by the public blockchain.
 In this, the access to read the transactions can be public or restricted to the participants.
-Moreover, these types of blockchains may be referred to as “partially decentralized.”
+Moreover, these types of blockchains may be referred to as “partially decentralized.” |br| *→ See also*: Blockchain_

 - **Cryptoanalysis**: The thesis of methods for understanding the meaning of the encrypted details, without accessing the secret details.